gbif/data-products/SQL_for_statistics/user_download_filer-COUNTRY_georeference-DOWNLOAD-EVENTS.md

 # User download filter statistics based on country georeference

-#### This SQL will get you the download events for a year based on the filter.
+#### This SQL will get you the download events for a year based on the filter column in the _occurrence_download_ table.
 If the user selected for _country_ or used a _coordinate_, that download will be counted.

     SELECT t1.title, count(t1.fil) FROM (
     SELECT filter::json as fil, d.title as title, occurrence_download.created as crea FROM occurrence_download